 The Centers for Disease Control and Prevention (CDC) defines the following as risk factors for suicidal ideation:

-Researchers have linked several conditions to a higher risk of suicide ideation, including depression, schizophrenia, bipolar disorder, alcohol and drug dependence, and traumatic brain injury, among others.
+Researchers have linked several conditions to a higher risk of suicide ideation, including depression, schizophrenia, bipolar disorder, alcohol and drug addiction, and traumatic brain injury, among others.

 A lot of people who experience suicidal thoughts tend to suffer in silence.
 As the thoughts get more intense, they may start making plans to end their life.
 When these thoughts continue without treatment, some people may put their plans into motion and attempt suicide — a devastating discovery for loved ones.
-Thankfully, there are treatment options available to address the thoughts and help people struggling with SI reclaim hope for the future while also developing new skills to manage stress.
+Thankfully, there are treatment options available to provide therapy for suicidal thoughts, address the thoughts, and help people struggling with SI reclaim hope for the future while also developing new skills to manage stress.

 Suicidal thoughts are considered a medical emergency.
 In fact, it’s extremely important to seek medical care when you start experiencing suicidal thoughts.
 You should never wait if you or a loved one start experiencing suicidal thoughts or feelings — visit the closest emergency room ASAP.

-When somebody experiences suicidal thoughts, it’s often necessary to seek intensive treatment.
+When somebody experiences suicidal thoughts, it’s often necessary to seek intensive suicidal ideation treatment.

-More intensive care, like the inpatient care offered at Corner Canyon, can be highly effective for people struggling with these thoughts because it allows them to receive support and care so that they no longer have to suffer silently.
+More intensive care, like therapy for suicidal ideation or the inpatient care offered at Corner Canyon, can be highly effective for people struggling with these thoughts because it allows them to receive support and care so that they no longer have to suffer silently.

-If you are experiencing suicidal thoughts or feelings that your life is hopeless and there is no point in living, help is available.
+If you are experiencing suicidal thoughts or feelings that your life is hopeless and there is no point in living, help is available in the form of therapy for suicidal thoughts along with other suicidal ideation treatment options.
 These emotions often arise as a result of stressful situations, but it’s important to know that suicide can be prevented when you seek the care you deserved from an experienced team of therapists, counselors, and other medical professionals.

-If you’re experiencing suicidal ideation, the compassionate staff at Corner Canyon is here to help you through the experience.
+If you’re experiencing suicidal ideation, the compassionate staff at Corner Canyon is here to help you through our suicidal ideation treatment experience.
 You can reach us 24/7 at (877) 717-6237.

 Corner Canyon Health Centers is an inpatient mental health and addiction recovery center.
 We provide evidence-based and compassion-driven treatment for mixed-gender adult clients in a comfortable, healthy environment with caring personnel.
 If you or someone you love are struggling with suicidal thoughts, please contact us immediately to get the help you or your loved one need to overcome this challenging time.